gioleppe/pastadizer/README.md

   then it computes euclidean
  distance between all the flows, finally plotting the number of flow pairs that cross a certain threshold input as command line argument.
- If called with the -m flag, the tool plots a seaborn heatmap showing at first glance how dissimilar flows are by plotting the pairwise distance matrix.
- Flows under the tolerance threshold are masked.

  ### Running the tool